Homemade Sacher Torte

 • Now comes the apricot filling.
 Heat the jam in a saucepan or microwave to make it more spreadable.

-3 tablespoon Apricot jam
+3 tbsp Apricot jam

 • Then spread the apricot mixture on the bottom cake layer.
 Place the second cake layer on top.